 The Blyth Festival Young Company is a summer drama intensive which provides young people aged 14-19 the opportunity to learn from experienced theatre professionals as they create and prepare a play for production.
 The Young Company program begins July 16, with performance dates August 16 to 18.
 There are no registration fees, and all interested individuals are welcome.
 For more information, please call 1.877.862.5984.

-For the 2018 season, the Blyth Festival Young Company is creating HC Kid, working with Toronto-based emergent director/playwright Curtis te Brinke (a Clinton native, and distinguished young company alumni).
+For the 2018 season, the Blyth Festival Young Company is creating HC Kid.

 HC Kid will be an original creation, entirely devised and realized by the participants.
 Working from local rumour, history, myth, and sheer reckless speculation, teens involved will be encouraged to engineer a story as completely familiar and totally implausible as any they have ever heard told growing up in Huron County.
 Through the use of interviews, local research, and unabashed imagination, HC Kid gives the delightful and dangerous answer to the all-too-common question: what’s it like growing up in Huron County?